ChickenCringe/something-awesome/README.md

-## MICROSOFT LOGIN PAGE CLONE
+## UNSW LOGIN CLONE

-This is a clone of the iconic login page for Microsoft (outlook) accounts with its form validation.
+This is a clone of the iconic login page for UNSW + Microsoft outlook accounts with its form validation.

 > In as much as this script does not process information submitted, please do not submit any personal information!